cyrus-and/chrome-har-capturer/README.md

     function () {}

-Emitted when `http://host:port/json` can't be reached.
+Emitted when `http://host:port/json` can't be reached or if there are unexpected behaviors with Chrome.

 Resources
 ---------